 But this selection of the best surf hats isn’t just about fending off the UV.
 It’s also about getting you a piece of kit that will keep any glare out of your eyes and give you the edge in the lineup.
 Boom – there you go catching that wave while everyone else is still squinting for it!

-Dakine Kahu Surf Hat Black – the best of the best surf hats!
+Dakine Kahu Surf Hat Black – *Our pick of the best surf hats for 2021*

 PRICE WHEN REVIEWED: $40-50